 As a therapist, my goal is to provide well-researched interventions to my clients, delivered in a collaborative and compassionate style.
-I’m a bit of a nerd by nature and my training involved a strong grounding in clinical science, so you can trust that whatever treatment approaches we discuss will be grounded in what we know typically works for children.
+I’m a bit of a nerd by nature, and my training involved a strong grounding in clinical science, so you can trust that whatever treatment approaches we discuss will be grounded in what we know typically works for children.
 However, I am not a “one-size-fits-all” clinician.
-I believe a supportive and validating working relationship, where you feel heard, is the most important thing if real change is going to occur.
-I will work with you, your family, and other supports (teachers, doctors, etc) to create a treatment approach that best addresses your needs.
-I am comfortable treating a wide-range of presenting concerns, with special expertise in addressing anxiety disorders, mood disorders, behavioral problems, and social concerns in children.
+I believe a supportive and validating working relationship, where you feel heard, is an essential component of real change.
+I will work with you, your family, and other supports (teachers, doctors, etc.) to create a treatment approach that best addresses your needs.
+I am comfortable treating a wide-range of presenting concerns, with expertise in addressing anxiety disorders, mood disorders, and social concerns in children.

-In terms of personal background, I grew up in upstate New York and attended both undergraduate and graduate school at Binghamton University.
-I completed my predoctoral internship at the University of Rochester Medical Center (URMC) in Rochester, NY before moving onto a clinical postdoc in the San Francisco bay area at Kaiser Permanente-Walnut Creek’s mental health clinic.
-My husband and I then moved to Fort Collins after hearing rave reviews regarding the overall quality of life here by friends and family living in the area.
-In my spare time I enjoy reading, cooking, and tabletop games (I’m personally very proud of a several- year-long undefeated streak at Pictionary).
-I also love spending time with my friends and family, as well as my sweet senior dog, Murray.
+In terms of personal background, I grew up in the Finger Lakes region of upstate New York and attended both undergraduate and graduate school at Binghamton University.
+I completed my predoctoral internship at the University of Rochester Medical Center (URMC) in Rochester, NY, before moving onto a postdoc in Walnut Creek, CA. My husband and I then moved to Fort Collins after hearing rave reviews regarding the overall quality of life from friends and family living in the area.
+In my spare time, I enjoy reading, cooking, and tabletop games.
+I also love spending time with my friends, family, and dog.